-- All children will have a designated chair in a seating plan for each lesson, which will be spaced in accordance to government guidelines where possible and class size permits this - Classrooms will be reorganised into agreed format by teacher, this should be in rows, avoiding close proximity face to face seating - Teacher will have a marked safe zone for teacher at the front of the class, if requested - Teachers are advised to teach from the front of the class and avoid prolonged close contact with students unless this is necessary to support any complex SEND needs, for these students their support should be provided as normal - Students are required to bring their own stationery equipment.
-If a teacher must provide equipment the students are to keep it for future use - Equipment and resources, eg text books, can now be used and shared within vear bubbles - Equipment including Art materials, mini-white boards etc, either needs to be cleaned prior to another year bubble using it or left aside for 48 hours (72 hours for plastic and glass) - Science equipment must be meticulously cleaned before being used by a second year bubble - School books can be taken home by staff and students, rules on hand washing should be initiated before and after use - Marking can take place in school or at home, hand hygiene should be maintained prior to and after marking, books do not need to be left for 48 hours prior to marking - If students bring a coat and bag, they must be kept on the back of their chair when not being worn. - There will be a supply of tissues in each classroom.
-Children will be encouraged to follow the 'catch it, bin it, kill it' approach.
+- Year bubbles will move around the school following the one-way system, if two different half-year groups are within a department, the leaving can be staggered to prevent mixing - All children will have a designated chair in a seating plan for each lesson, which will be spaced in accordance to government guidelines where possible and class size permits this - Classrooms will be reorganised into agreed format by teacher, this should be in rows, avoiding close proximity face to face seating - Teacher will have a marked safe zone for teacher at the front of the class, if requested - Teachers are advised to teach from the front of the class and avoid prolonged close contact with students unless this is necessary to support any complex SEND needs, for these students their support should be provided as normal - Students are required to bring their own stationery equipment.
+If a teacher must provide equipment the students are to keep it for future use - Equipment and resources, eg text books, can now be used and shared within year bubbles - Equipment including Art materials, mini-white boards etc, either needs to be cleaned prior to another year bubble using it or left aside for 48 hours (72 hours for plastic and glass) - Science equipment must be meticulously cleaned before being used by a second year bubble - School books can be taken home by staff and students, rules on hand washing should be initiated before and after use - Marking can take place in school or at home, hand hygiene should be maintained prior to and after marking, books do not need to be left for 48 hours prior to marking - If students bring a coat and bag, they must be kept on the back of their chair when not being worn.

-- Catch it, bin it, kill it posters displayed - Staff and students are welcome to bring in personal supplies of antibacterial steriliser and wipes if they choose as an addition to the cleaning programme and resources in classrooms - Packs of wipes to be provided to departments who will routinely need to wipe down equipment
+- Classroom format to be choice of teacher but must support social distancing where possible and face forward - Catch it, bin it, kill it posters displayed - Staff and students are welcome to bring in personal supplies of antibacterial steriliser and wipes if they choose as an addition to the cleaning programme and resources in classrooms - Packs of wipes to be provided to departments who will routinely need to wipe down equipment